The History of the Twin Cities Jazz Festival

 In 1999, jazz promoters Steve Heckler and Steve Adams recorded several great Minnesota artists including Shirley Witherspoon, Gene Adams, Alicia Renee and Ronny Loew.
-But with so many changes happening in the music industry at the time, we found ourselves without a path to promote these artists.
+But with so many changes happening in the music industry we found ourselves without a path to promote these artists.
 Steve Heckler came up with the idea to create a free community event (not a jazz festival) so folks could see for themselves how great jazz really is.
 Steve convinced the Minneapolis Downtown Council to allow a one-day jazz event at Peavey Plaza as part of the Alive After Five music series.
 The projected attendance was 300.
 At the same time, the new marketing director of Jazz88FM, Kevin Barnes, strongly felt a jazz festival was needed in our community.
 With the support of Jazz88, great weather and word of mouth, over 3,000 attended the free one-day event at Peavey Plaza.

 Steve Heckler, Steve Adams and Kevin Barnes decided to explore the possibility of creating a new jazz festival in the Twin Cities.
 With support from the Minneapolis Downtown Council, Jazz88FM, and several jazz lovers, the Twin Cities Jazz Festival (then called the Hot Summer Jazz Festival) began.
 Brother Jack McDuff, Bernard Purdie and Howard Levy headlined the one-day event at Peavey Plaza.
 Pianist Jon Weber, who happened to be in Minneapolis for another event, was asked to assist.
 He ended up saving many sets that otherwise wouldn’t have happened and became the Jazz Festival’s resident pianist.

 The Hot Summer Jazz Festival becomes a 501(c)(3).
 Ken Davis BBQ Sauce steps us as the first sponsor of the Festival.
 Many more joined in and Clark Terry was booked to headline the event.
 Two more days were added to create a three-day festival.
 In addition to Clark Terry, the schedule included Butch Thompson, Ben Sidran, Irv Williams, Bruce Henry and the Navy Great Lakes Big Band.
 The crowd was so large that the Minneapolis Downtown Council insisted that for following years we close down Nicollet Mall, and create a much larger main stage in the pond area.